-Seeing my patients truly feeling better and actually believing in their own capacity to take back control of their health is what drives me to get up in the morning and do everything I can to help facilitate and serve their individual health goals.
+Seeing my patients truly feeling better and actually believing in their own capacity to take back control of their health drives me to get up in the morning and do everything I can to help facilitate and serve their individual health goals.

-- If you are a patient that has been struggling with weight regain, weight plateaus, or weight-loss surgery, I can help!
+- If you are struggling with weight regain, weight plateaus, or weight-loss surgery, I can help!
 Check out the 12 Week Weight Management Program to learn more!

 - If you are a Bariatric Surgeon, or part of a Bariatric Team, I encourage you to consider my Bariatric Weight Management Program as an adjunct resource to your current practice.